swoillez/SysdigAddOns/Jenkins/README.md

 # SysdigAddOns / Jenkins Monitoring with Sysdig using Prometheus

-## What this is about
+## Overview

-This article explores the Jenkins Prometheus metrics, and shows how to collect them with Sysdig Monitor, and create awesome Jenkins dashboards written in PromQL
+This article explores the Jenkins Prometheus metrics, and shows how to collect them with Sysdig Monitor, and create awesome Jenkins dashboards written in PromQL.

-If you need to create a demo or test environment, the article starts with a step by step guide to create a demo environment, by installing and configuring Jenkins and the Sysdig agents on an existing Kubernetes cluster.
+If you need to create a demo or test environment, the article starts with a step-by-step guide to create a demo environment, by installing and configuring Jenkins and the Sysdig agents on an existing Kubernetes cluster.

+If you don't have Sysdig Monitor yet, you can start a 14 days free trial by registering here: https://sysdig.com/company/free-trial/

 <br>